bsmith89/midas2-wiki/Home.md

 - TODO: The DB includes different parts for the different modules.
 - TODO: DBs can be downloaded and shared across projects

-## MIDAS Reference Database

-MIDAS 2.0 is a reference-based strain-level genomic variation analysis pipeline, and it also presuppose a reference database construction step has already taken place.  **MIDAS reference database (MIDASDB)** refers to a set of custom files needed for the strain-level metagenomic analysis.
+MIDAS2 is a reference-based strain-level genomic variation analysis pipeline, and it also presuppose a reference database construction step has already taken place.
+"MIDAS reference database (MIDASDB)" refers to a set of custom files needed for the strain-level metagenomic analysis.

-MIDAS provided a **default bacterial reference databases** (see [Figure 1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5088602/)).
+MIDAS1 provided a default bacterial reference databases (see [Figure 1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5088602/)).
 [MIDASDB v1.2](http://lighthouse.ucsf.edu/MIDAS/midas_db_v1.2.tar.gz)
 was constructed from a collection of 5952 bacterial species clusters